BadIdeaFactory/biffud.com/src/pages/tldr/20181203-the-glorious-contextubot/post.md

 ![Image of an early comic book](comicpane.png)

-To deconstruct slightly the established comic format.
-Comics are usually made up of a number of panes, dialog represented in speech-bubbles and supporting scene-setting text usually presented in a square box in a corner.
+To deconstruct the established comic format a little - comics are usually made up of a number of panes, dialog represented in speech-bubbles and supporting scene-setting text usually presented in a square box in a corner.

-The vision then is to create a comic representation good enough to get people engaged.
+The vision is to create a comic representation good enough to get people engaged.
 We could potentially identify speakers faces and position speech bubbles appropriately.
 Using meta-data such as time and location we could populate the scene-setting text.
 Online, ‘strips’ could be easily shared and interacted with (imagine hovering over a pane only to see it come alive with the actual piece of video it represented?).

-Theoretically this could also work as printed media, we imagined people printing out the strips and leaving them in various public spaces - complete with a handy URL or QR code back to the source!
+Theoretically this could also work as printed media, we imagined people printing out the strips and leaving them in various public spaces - complete with a handy URL or QR code back to the source.
 Using Augmented Reality (AR) we could also bring the physical version to life, via an app and a phone screen.

 Although we many of the above ideas were out of scope, I’m happy to say that we managed to ship our first version of ‘Comic View’ that took frames from the video at the start of a given caption time, applied a visual filter and added the caption to the bottom of the frame.